raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 ## My Bottom Line

 *Effective JavaScript* feels like more than just a good read, it feels like a book I'll dip into again and again.
-If you're working with JavaScript and feel like you have a good grasp of the language, I recommend that you [buy it][buy], read it, and keep it as a reference work.
+If you're working with JavaScript and feel like you have a good grasp of the language, I recommend it.

+[Effective JavaScript][buy], 200 pages.

 [buy]: http://www.amazon.com/gp/product/0321812182/ref=as_li_ss_tl?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321812182 "Buy on Amazon.com"
 ---